-The U.S. Department of Labor does not provide information regarding the outlook for librarians who work in the legal services industry.
-However, between 2018 and 2028, it projects that employment for all librarians will increase 6 percent, about as fast as the average for all occupations.
+Employment for librarians who work in legal services is expected to increase by nearly 6 percent from 2023 through 2033, according to the U.S. Department of Labor.
+This is faster than the average for all careers.
 Librarians who stay up to date with the latest technology and education in the field, as well with as trends in the legal industry, will have the best employment prospects.

 - Acquisitions Librarians